dnt0n/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

+#### Launching the application
+1. Ensure that you have Java 17 or above installed.
+2. Download the latest `.jar` file from the **Releases** page (e.g., `Treasura.jar`).
+3. Open a terminal in the directory containing the JAR file.
+4. Run a few basic commands such as add, addpayment, archive, and unarchive
+5. Details for a quick and easy starting workflow catered to manual testing can be found in our User Guide.

 <box type="info" seamless>

 **Note:** These instructions only provide a starting point for testers to work on;